pluralsight/guides/draft/interesting-apis/real-time-sms-sentiment-visualization-with-twilio-fanout-cloud-and-isomorphic-react/article.md

 }
 ```

-According to the [React Component Lifecycle Specification](https://facebook.github.io/react/docs/component-specs.html), `componentDidMount()` is executed once, only on the client (not on the server, remember this point when we make our application isomorphic), and it's the method to use to integrate other JavaScript frameworks, or send AJAX requests.

 When a message arrives, the `updateMessages` function is executed.
-Notice how the sentiment is used to calculate the percentage of the gradient for each color (I'm sure there are better algorithms to achieve it, but this does the job) and how the new message is prepended to the existing array of messages.
+Notice how the sentiment is used to calculate the percentage of the gradient for each color (I'm sure there are better algorithms to achieve it, but this does the job), and how the new message is prepended to the existing array of messages.

 In this case, [the spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator) (`...`) is used [to get all the elements of the array and form a new one](http://tutorials.pluralsight.com/front-end-javascript/enforcing-immutability-with-es2015).
-React works best with immutable objects, so instead of simply adding the new element to the existing array with a function like [splice()](http://www.w3schools.com/jsref/jsref_splice.asp), we create a new one.
+React works best with immutable objects, so instead of simply adding the new element to the existing array with a function like [splice()](http://www.w3schools.com/jsref/jsref_splice.asp), we create a new array.

-In the `render()` method, we use the state properties for the background style and pass the information to the subcomponents:
+In the `render()` method, we use the state properties for the background style and pass the SMS information to the subcomponents:
 ```javascript
 render() {
 	const style = { background: this.state.background };